ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 > Most Terminal programs will read the `EDITOR` environmental variable when determining which editor to use, but some read `VISUAL`, so we're setting both to the same value.

-### [Optional] Install Ohmyzsh to get Terminal colours, and highlighting
+### Install Ohmyzsh to get Terminal colours, and highlighting

-You may now customize your Terminal with themes (see [screenshots of themes here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)) by [following the directions here]("https://github.com/ohmyzsh/ohmyzsh#selecting-a-theme"].
+Install `Ohmyzsh` to add Terminal colours, highlighting and other cool features.

 Oh My Zsh is installed by running the following command in your Terminal:

 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

+You may now customize your Terminal with themes (see [screenshots of themes here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)) by [following the directions here]("https://github.com/ohmyzsh/ohmyzsh#selecting-a-theme"].
+Selecting a theme is optional, the default one is pretty good as it is!

 ## Git and GitHub